 Calculate your total overheads (also called 'fixed costs') on a monthly basis spanning your first year of trading.
 As well as rent or commercial mortgage repayments, overheads include rates, insurance, utility and communication bills, professional fees, etc. You might also have to pay connection fees for some overheads.

 Employing people is costly.
-As well as wages, tax and National Insurance contributions, you might have to pay to advertise jobs, possibly for training, too.
+As well as wages, tax and National Insurance and pension contributions, you might have to pay to advertise jobs, possibly for training, too.
 You must build in your own wages to your costs, and be sure you'll be able to earn enough – or else find another way to cover your living expenses

 Once you have worked out your start-up costs, compare them against your sales forecasts.
 If your costs exceed expected revenue, you need to find ways to sell more, reduce costs or else find a viable business idea.
 If you can't afford to fund the launch of your business, you at least know how much funding you require.